kajalpandey25/JavaScript-Practice/JS-Fundaments/note.md

 -> has a set of statements that can either perform tasks or calculations -> return a value

-7. What is an Operators
+7. What is an Operators?

 we use operators to create expressions.